 Our conveyancing service includes the following:

-- Completing all investigations to see if the plot is freehold and all utilities bills are up to date.
+- Completing all investigations to see if the plot is freehold and all utility bills are up to date.

 - Taking care of cancellation of any existing mortgages.